PhilipHarvey20/lease-price-recommender/README.md

 Although public land and waterways are free to use, the quality of hunting, fishing, and metal-detecting is often very poor due to overcrowding, restrictive regulations, and poor land management.
 Leasing private land for outdoor recreation is one solution to this.

 In Central Florida, for example, there are 29 Wildlife Management Areas (WMA) within a 1-hour drive of Orlando, but a first-year hunter or new Florida resident will only be able to hunt 11/29 of them.
 Why?
 Because the other 18 WMAs require a quota permit (lottery system) where only hunters whose names are drawn from a lottery are allowed to hunt there.
-Other hobbies such as metal-detecting and farming are completely prohibited on WMAs.
+Other hobbies such as metal-detecting and farming are completely prohibited on public land.

 #### 62% of public land near Orlando is off-limits to new hunters because of Florida's lottery system for quota permits